tkansaki/tkansaki.github.io/essays/essay06.md

 <img style="width: 500px" src="https://raw.githubusercontent.com/tkansaki/tkansaki.github.io/master/images/Screenshot%20(13).png">
 <p>

-This was a small webpage I made in highschool as a project, but as you can see, this relatively simple page took over 400 lines of CSS.
+This was a small web page I made in highschool as a project, but as you can see, this relatively simple page took over 400 lines of CSS.

 Frameworks present another set of drawbacks, and that is both it's lack of abilities and freedom.
 A UI is a set list of style modifications that can only take you so far.
 There is no possible way that every possibility can be covered by a single framework.